carbaior/sescc/README.md

 ![FKN kernel w/o Arcturus.](plots/fkn_lat_sin_arcturus.png)

 That's how they achieved a 10th Century date.

 If this error is not admitted, it's just **scientific fraud in plain sight.**

+If admitted, an honest explanation be explored:

+The selection criteria looking for **bright and quick** stars **had an implicit and lethal risk**: that precisely those were most carefully tracked by later astronomers who of course **noticed the error and updated the catalog.**

+Results indicate that this is what happened with al-Battani, who updated Arcturus in the 9th century, and Regiomontanus, who updated Procyon and Capella in the 15th.
+Those updates made their way into the canonical edition of the Almagest in the 15th century, by none other than Regiomontanus.
+Later researchers thought erroneously that the whole catalog was from Ptolemy.
+Detected incosistencies, attributed him a fraud.

+However, the main result of SESCC is that **Star positions and established chronology of the Almagest are fully coherent.**

+Clarifications:
++**Any other onsideration** about **any other information** within the Almagest **requires a separate analisys.**
++SESCC results **do not contradict the conclusions of the book "The Crime of Claudius Ptolemy"** from R.R.
+Newton (1977).
+In fact, its a corroboration of one of the main points in it: that it contains original work from Hipparchus.
+As SESCC shows, this part is precisely the LATITUDES part of almost all the star positions.

 **Syntax for WINDOWS:**